Five great ways to improve your balance with yoga

 What is good balance?

-Balance is the ability to ‘right yourself’, to come back to or hold a midline or centre of stability in your body, in a variety of positions.
-Balance can be something you take for granted, until you notice you are less sure of yourself after an injury, or after spending more hours sedentary, when your eyesight changes, and of course as you age.
-Once this happens, you can really appreciate how your sense of steadiness and stability affects your overall movement ability and confidence.
-It also affects how easeful you feel in your body, because poor balance creates physical tension.
+Balance can be something you take for granted - until you notice you are less sure of yourself after an injury, or after spending more hours sedentary, when your eyesight changes, and, of course, as you age.
+Once this happens, your weakened sense of steadiness and stability can affect your overall movement ability and confidence.
+It also affects how relaxed you feel in your body, because poor balance creates physical tension.

 How does balance work in humans?